-Jaw surgery (orthognathic surgery) may be an option for you if you have a severe overbite, underbite, or crossbite.
+Jaw surgery (orthognathic surgery) may be an option if you have a severe overbite, underbite, or cross bite.
 Jaw surgery may also be appropriate to treat teeth misalignment (malocclusion), chronic jaw pain, temporomandibular joint (TMJ) ankylosis (jaw bones fused in your joint), and jaw problems related to facial trauma, deformity, and disease.
-Depending on your condition, your treatment plan may significantly reduce pain or difficulty with chewing, swallowing, speaking, sleeping, and breathing.
+Your treatment plan may significantly reduce pain or difficulty with chewing, swallowing, speaking, sleeping, and breathing.
 It can also improve related problems such as headaches and sleep apnea.

 Corrective jaw surgery may successfully treat a protruding jaw (prognathism), severely receded or "weak" chin (retrognathia), or unbalanced facial features.
 Jaw surgery can result in a more balanced and attractive facial appearance.

 We discuss your reasons for pursuing corrective jaw surgery, your desired outcome and expected results.
 We conduct a thorough medical history, including your family history, general health status, previous operations, and any medications you may be taking.
 We examine your features, and take photographs for your medical record.
 Finally, we recommend a course of treatment that meets your needs.
 We discuss the potential risks and complications, and your post-operation recovery.

 Pre-surgical testing may require several blood tests to test your liver and kidney function, and to determine if you have any infection, blood disorder, or anemia, that may have gone previously undetected.